streamye/fractal-doc/self_testnet/account_management.rst

 Account-Management
 -------------------
-After installing your version of go-fractal, you can generate your account for mining and send-transaction.
-Account-Management includes ``three`` steps, you can choose one according to actual condition:
+After installing your version of go-fractal, you can generate your account for mining and send-transaction. account-management includes ``three`` steps, you can choose one according to actual requirement:

 1. generate account :ref:`detail <generate-account-label>`.